patricklx/IotInsurance/iotinsurance_sms_voice_integration.md

 {:codeblock: .codeblock}
 {:pre: .pre}
 {:tip: .tip}
+{:note: .deprecated}

-# Enabling SMS and voice messaging
+# Enabling SMS and voice messaging (Deprecated)
 {: #supportedcloud}

+**This service is deprecated:** Existing instances of this service can be used until 12 December 2018.
+For more information, see the [deprecation announcement blog](https://www.ibm.com/blogs/bluemix/2017/11/iot-for-insurance-on-bluemix-migrated-to-saas-offering/){: new_window}.
+{:deprecated}

 {{site.data.keyword.iotinsurance_full}} supports integration with Twilio to enable SMS and voice messaging.
 Twilio is a third-party application, which you can install in your {{site.data.keyword.Bluemix_notm}} dashboard.
 {: shortdesc}